twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

     .end
 {% endhighlight %}

 This is an easy fix - we simply need to link a file that defines the `main` symbol.
-We would've wanted to do this anyways at some point, as we need some way to exercise our UART driver, and we can easily do so from `main`.
-Create a new file called `main.c` in our working directory (`riscv-from-scratch/work`) and define a main function.
+We would've eventually wanted to do this anyways, as we need some way to exercise our UART driver, and we can easily do so from our `main` entrypoint.
+Create a new file called `main.c` in our working directory (`riscv-from-scratch/work`) and define a `main` function.
 We'll also call `uart_put_char` to ensure that `main` is able to find our definition of it in `ns16550a.s`.

 {% highlight c %}
 int main() {